 The Juniata Fire Company, No. 2, was organized Sept.
 2, 1873.
 The Huntingdon Fire Company No. 2 in October 1880, after a thorough and satisfactory test of a second-class steamer built by the La France Manufacturing Company, was stated at the meeting of the Council, held in November, they expressed a desire for No. 1 to relinquish possession of the Silsby engine and take charge of the new one, An ordinance authorizing the transfer was passed and at the same session the custody of first-named steamer was committed to the Phoenix Company, which became afterward known as the Huntingdon Fire Company No.2.
 Huntingdon Fire Company No. 2, found a building for the accommodation of the steamer and for meetings of the company was erected on the north side of Thirteenth Street, between Washington and Mifflin.
 The principal officers for 1883 are: President, Charles Kershaw; Secretary, J. W. King; Financial Secretary, Jesse Goodman; First Engineer, W. H. Cavender.
 The Independent Hook-and-Ladder Company, No. 1, was organized Oct.'
 20, 1873.
 Their truck and ladders were received about the middle of March, 1874.
 The company is preserved an unbroken organization, had then about thirty-five members, and was officers as follows: President, George E. Scott, Vice-President, Richard Langdon, Jr.; Treasurer, Lawrence L. Brown; Secretary, J. Stewart Africa.

-In later years the Huntingdon No. 1 fire company moved to a building at 607 Mifflin St. and the Hunt.
+In later years the Huntingdon No. 1 fire company moved to a building at 609 Mifflin St. and the Hunt.
 No.2 fire company separated from what is now know as the former Huntingdon Hook & Ladder to a building on Moore St. before being disbanded in the 1980’s.
-Later in the early 1990’s, the Huntingdon Hook & Ladder would build a new station to house a bigger ladder truck and have more room on a property on Washington St. between 13th & 14th St. The No. 1 Fire Co. and now known as Hook & Ladder Fire Co. worked together for many years and formed the Huntingdon Fire Department.
-In 2005, Huntingdon No. 1 and Huntingdon Hook & Ladder merged to become know strictly as the Huntingdon Fire Department.
+Later in the early 1990’s, the Huntingdon Hook & Ladder would build a new station to house a bigger ladder truck and have more room on a property on Washington St. between 13th & 14th St. The No. 1 Fire Co. and the Hook & Ladder Fire Co. worked together for many years and formed the Huntingdon Fire Department.
+In 2004, Huntingdon No. 1 and Huntingdon Hook & Ladder merged to become know strictly as the Huntingdon Fire Department.
 Finally in January 2010, Huntingdon Fire Department, along with Oneida Twp.
-Vol. Fire Co., merged with McConnellstown Vol Fire Co., to now be known as Huntingdon Regional Fire & Rescue.
+Vol. Fire Co., merged with McConnellstown Vol Fire Co., to now be known as Huntingdon Regional Fire / Rescue.